-There are basically three types of damp found in homes:
+There are basically four types of damp found in homes:

 - Penetrating damp